Khornne/Raylib-Tetris/README.md

 sudo dnf install cmake
 ```

-For any other linux distributions look up your respective way of installation
+For any other linux distributions look up your respective way of installation.

 For Windows download and install CMAKE from their [website](https://cmake.org/download/)
 - - -
 Once CMAKE is installed navigate into the build folder and type ***cmake ..*** once it is done type ***make***